-There are currently two Advanced Nurse Practitioners (ANP's), working at the Health Centre alongside the GP's, as part of the multidisciplinary team.
-The ANP's are experienced registered nurses who are qualified to Masters level.
+There is currently an Advanced Nurse Practitioner (ANP), working at the Health Centre alongside the GP's, as part of the multidisciplinary team.
+ANP's are experienced registered nurses who are qualified to Masters level.

 ANP's undertake home visits which are strictly for housebound patients only.
 Please be mindful that several patients can be seen at the surgery in the time it takes to do one home visit and daily surgery emergency appointments are available.
 This will allow GPs to deal more effectively with patients seen at the surgery.